mapzen/documentation/docs/overview/billing.md

 If you need to update your credit card information, you can do that from your [Mapzen account settings](account-settings.md#add-your-payment-method).
 If you have questions about your bill or are having problems paying it, please contact Mapzen at support@mapzen.com.

+Rate limits are reset on the first day of every month at 00:00 UTC (Coordinated Universal Time).

 ## View your usage

 To check your usage, sign in to your developer account and review your dashboard.